 If you are writing bisexual characters, don’t feel pressured to reveal they are bisexual.
 No one shakes a stranger’s hand and says, “Hi, I’m Joe Bloggs, I’m bisexual.”
 If your character does that (or similar), it’s clumsy exposition that hints that the writer doesn’t really understand their characters or their craft.

 Once (or if) it becomes relevant for the readership to know, then reveal it as naturally and mindfully as possible.
 This means considering the myths above and–if necessary–talking to people with relevant experience.

-So, do you think you’re ready to craft realistic and compelling bisexual characters?
+So, do you think you’re ready to create realistic and compelling bisexual characters?
 Is there anything (or anyone) I’ve missed?
-Drop your comments below!
+Drop your comments below.